-If you’re thinking about renting out your cottage, the payout can be big.
+If you rent out your cottage, the payout can be big.
 Weekly fees for a seaside retreat can bring thousands in extra income.
 As with most types of income, there are tax implications you should consider before you hand over the keys.

 1. Tax on Rental Income